ox-it/OxfordIDN_htmlwidgets/README.md

 # About this repository

+Note that an interactive version of this document is avialable here: http://ox-it.github.io/LiveData_htmlwidgets/

 This repository was initially created to provide how-to-guides on using htmlwidgets for interactive data visualisations by the [Live Data Project](http://blogs.it.ox.ac.uk/acit-rs-team/projects/live-data-project) team.
 Contributions and comments gratefully received.

-Note that an interactive version of this document is avialable here: http://ox-it.github.io/LiveData_htmlwidgets/
+Currently all commits are made against the gh-pages branch, there will therefore be incomplete templates and links to know where.
+This will be resolved in the near future.

 # Interactive Chart with htmlwidgets